cheery/pygame_tutorial/README.md

 If you don't understand the meaning of some words in that list.
 Go study an another python tutorial first.
 I'll explain the rest of python constructs if, and whenever we need them.

+Prepare to fail numerous times before really getting what I just told.
+This tutorial should provide just enough material for you to play on.
+Imitate these things, play with the code, and fail many times and ways.

 ##Table of Contents
 * [Rolling Columns](#rolling-columns)
 * [Avoid Work](#avoid-work)